The Ten Most Important Poker Books Ever Written and Why They’re Essential

 That said, there’s a difference between the “best” poker books and those which have had the greatest impact on the game and how it’s widely perceived.
 Certainly, there’s some crossover too, but the most meaningful poker books are those rare few texts which broadened poker’s mass appeal and gave us a greater understanding of things we didn’t know before.
 A meaningful poker book challenges old assumptions we once held and reshapes our vision.
-This applies to the way others look at the game and they way we see ourselves.
+This applies to the way others look at the game and the way we see ourselves.
 The best authors even took risks and made sacrifices in pursuit of new subject matter and came to unexpected conclusions.

 Indeed, to make my list, the book had to represent a historical breakthrough.
 Yet, considering poker’s long and rich history which traces way back to the foundation of the republic, including all the colorful characters who have partaken in its enticement, it’s puzzling as to why an abundance of great non-fiction narratives about poker don’t exist.
-By “narrative,” I mean a book which chronicles events which actually happened.
+By “narrative,” I mean a book that chronicles events that actually happened.

 After reviewing the many books I’ve read over the years (and I think I’ve covered all the major titles), here’s my list of the most important non-fiction books ever written about poker.
 I’ll proceed in reverse order, starting with the “honorable mention” category, ultimately leading up to my top choice.

-All In: The (Almost) Entirely True Story of the World Series of Poker, by Storms Reback and Jonathan Grotenstein (2002) — This is the first book to chronicle the expansive history of the World Series of Poker, which first spawned from a gackle of gamblers who assumbled in Reno during the late 1960s.
+All In: The (Almost) Entirely True Story of the World Series of Poker, by Storms Reback and Jonathan Grotenstein (2002) — This is the first book to chronicle the expansive history of the World Series of Poker, which first spawned from a gaggle of gamblers who assembled in Reno during the late 1960s.
 The two authors provide lots of groundbreaking new material about how and why certain traditions began, acquired from extensive interviews and painstaking research.
 The book concludes with Chris Moneymaker’s championship victory in 2003, which provides the perfect stopping point on what would become an entirely different era.
 READ MORE HERE

 Famous Gamblers, Poker History, and Texas Stories, by Johnny Hughes (2012) — Texas-based writer Johnny Hughes has given us two excellent narratives.
 His other book was the 2007 release, Texas Poker Wisdom.
 As expected, there’s plenty of homespun intrigue and humor contained in the pages of both.
-Fortunately, Hughes was able to travel around the state where so much of poker’s history remains burrowed in the roots and was able to dig up so many reasured tales.
+Fortunately, Hughes was able to travel around the state where so much of poker’s history remains burrowed in the roots and was able to dig up so many treasured tales.
 Were it not for Hughes and others like him, all these stories would be lost forever.
 We all owe him a debt of gratitude.
 READ MORE HERE

 Poker Face by Ulvis Alberts (1981) — Undoubtedly the best poker photography book ever created, this is actually a two-volume master set of photographs taken during two different periods in poker history.
 The first edition of Poker Face released in 1981 includes photos (mostly black and white) from an era when the players seemed larger than life.
-It remains the only comprehensive archive of poker which exists of that period.
+It remains the only comprehensive archive of poker that exists of that period.
 Twenty-five years later, Latvian-based photographer Alberts (who made his name photographing several rock n’ roll icons years earlier) returned to Las Vegas again and shot the modern poker scene, this time in color.
 That collection became known as Poker Face 2, released in 2006.
 READ MORE HERE

 Ace on the River by Barry Greenstein (2005) — When just about every big name in the game was releasing a new poker book, Greenstein decided to take a completely different route.
-He bankrolled the creation of a book which captured not just the essential strategic components of the game, but controversial lifestyle issues, as well.
+He bankrolled the creation of a book that captured not just the essential strategic components of the game, but controversial lifestyle issues, as well.
 Ace on the River is almost too grand a project for one book or a single writer (even someone of Greenstein’s stature).
 But where it comes up short in some aspects, it soars in others.
 Brave.
 Bold.
 Intriguing.
 READ MORE HERE